How It Ends (2018 film)

 How It Ends is a 2018 American action thriller film directed by David M. Rosenthal and written by Brooks McLaren.
 The film stars Theo James, Forest Whitaker, Grace Dove, Nicole Ari Parker, Kat Graham, and Mark O'Brien.

-The film was released on July 13, 2018 by Netflix.
+The film was released on July 13, 2018 by Netflix and received generally negative reviews.

 Plot

 Will and Samantha (Sam) are a young couple expecting their first child.
 He flies from Seattle to visit her parents in Chicago, intending to ask her father Tom for permission to marry Sam.
-At dinner, he and Will get into an argument, and Will leaves without mentioning the pregnancy or wedding.
+At dinner, Tom and Will get into an argument, and Will leaves without mentioning the pregnancy or wedding.

 The next day, Sam calls Will before his flight back.
-She gets scared when she hears a strange sound, and says, "Something's wrong" before the line goes dead.
+She becomes scared when she hears a strange sound, and says, "Something's wrong," before the line goes dead.
 At the airport, all flights are cancelled.
 There is a TV news report discussing preliminary reports on a seismic event off the West Coast of the US that has disrupted electrical power and telecommunication.
 Will returns to Sam's parents', where Tom and Will agree to drive together to Seattle to find Sam.

 Amidst heavy traffic, Will and Tom find soldiers have closed off the interstate.
 Invoking his prior service as a Marine officer, Tom persuades them to let his car through.
-That night, they are pulled over by a police car but the driver is in actuality not an officer, rather a civilian with a shotgun.
+That night, they are pulled over by a police car, but the driver is an escaped inmate from the local maximum security prison, armed with a shotgun.
 The ensuing firefight results in an accident that fractures Tom's ribs.
 Tom knocks him out, and they use the police cruiser to tow their damaged car to a nearby reservation.

 At the reservation, mechanic Ricki fixes the car and agrees to travel with them in case they break down again.
 The trio set out, restocking provisions as they go.
-At one point, robbers hold the three of them at gunpoint, stealing their gasoline reserves.
-As being without fuel they are doomed, Will chases and catches up with the fleeing car.
+At one point, robbers hold the trio at gunpoint, stealing their gasoline reserves.
+Without fuel they are doomed, so Will chases and catches up with the fleeing car.
 Ricki shoots out their tires, causing the vehicle to flip over.
 With the surrounding fire and the crashed car's leaking gas tank, they barely have enough time to take their gasoline back before the car explodes.
 Later that night, upset over what happened, Ricki leaves them.